chechen10/Jetbot/README.md

 You can find the necessary codes for modeling and test in "Code" folder.

-You can find the details and other necessary things in "jetbot" folder.
+You can find the details and other necessary things in "Resource" folder.
 # 1. Strategy to win each race

  Strategies for winning manually controlled jetbots